kingdido999/Front-end-Developer-Interview-Questions/README.md

 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?

+For custom attributes.

 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

+All of them are used to store data on the client side.

+cookie: stores data that has to be sent back to the server with subsequent requests.
+Its expiration varies based on the type and the expiration duration can be set from either server-side or client-side (normally from server-side).

+localStorage: stores data with no expiration date, and gets cleared only through JavaScript, or clearing the Browser Cache / Locally Stored Data

+sessionStorage: similar to localStorage but expires when the browser closed (not the tab).

+Cookies are primarily for server-side reading (can also be read on client-side), localStorage and sessionStorage can only be read on client-side.

 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.

+`<script>` will be executed immediately, before the browser continues to parse the page.
+`<script async>` will be executed asynchronously.
+`<script defer>` will be executed after the document has been parsed, but before firing DOMContentLoaded.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

+Style sheets are linked in the <head> so that the browser can style the HTML and render it as it goes.
+If you put the style information at the bottom of the document the browser will have to restyle and render the whole document from the top again.

+`<script>`s are placed before end of body because so it won't block page parsing.

 * What is progressive rendering?

+Progressive rendering is the name given to techniques used to render content for display as quickly as possible.

+Examples of such techniques :

+- Lazy loading of images where (typically) some javascript will load an image when it comes into the browsers viewport instead of loading all images at page load.
+- Prioritizing visible content (or above the fold rendering) where you include only the minimum css/content/scripts necessary for the amount of page that would be rendered in the users browser first to display as quickly as possible, you can then use deferred javascript (domready/load) to load in other resources and content.

 * Have you used different HTML templating languages before?

 #### CSS Questions: